 Over recent years, beauty and cosmetic product trends have traveled firmly in one direction: towards DIY.
-Where once people would have immediately headed to the nearest store if they were in need of a new lip balm, lipstick, or body lotion, more and more of us are now pausing, and wondering if it’s possible to make our own instead.
+Where once people would have immediately headed to the nearest store if they were in need of a new lip balm, lipstick, or body lotion or other makeup products, more and more of us are now pausing, and wondering if it’s possible to make our own instead.

 Thankfully, the internet has readily supplied the answer: yes, many of the products that cost a small fortune in stores can be made at home if you have the right recipe, supplies from the likes of Elements Bath and Body, and a little spare time.
 If you’ve been tempted to give DIY products a try, then here’s a helpful starter guide to the ingredients that tend to feature heavily in recipes…

 Shea butter helps to blend different products together to create a creamier texture, and also offers numerous benefits to skin health.
 Wherever possible, look for shea butter that is labeled as organic or natural (or both if possible).

 #2 – Beeswax / candelilla wax

 Beeswax is perhaps the quintessential DIY recipe ingredient; it appears in everything from lip balm to makeup recipes, so having a plentiful supply on hand will always be useful.
 If you’re vegan, then candelilla wax is usually the best beeswax alternative – though you will need to adjust any recipe you use to reflect the higher density of candelilla wax.